Aditya733101/book-exchange/README.md

 # book-exchange

-Book Exchange is a social networking platform that connects people through the sharing and exchanging of books, fostering a community of passionate and generous readers.
+Book Exchange is a social networking platform that connects people by sharing and exchanging books, fostering a community of passionate and generous readers.
 ## Table of Contents

 - [Features](#features)